Pre-Admission Requirements for all Candidates

 Special Education is a screened major.
 All candidates for the Special Education, Integrated Elementary Education—Special Education and Integrated Early Childhood—Special Education majors will be ranked according to cumulative GPA in all college or university courses (transfer GPA and/or TU GPA).

-For consideration for admission to a special education program, a formal application with the following must be submitted.
-Requirements are listed on the application.
+For consideration for admission to a special education program, an online application must be submitted.

 Students must meet the following requirements:

 All preservice students in Teacher Education programs at Towson University whose program of study require an intensive and extensive internship experience in a public or private school setting (pre-K through 12), are required to undergo a criminal background check before beginning this experience.
 The criminal background check must be filed with the Department of Special Education.

 Special Education Department personnel are responsive to the transfer student and will accept those credits which are compatible with the Core Curriculum requirements, Special Education, Integrated Early Childhood/Special Education and Integrated Elementary Education/Special Education majors and state certification requirements.
 Please note: although credits might qualify toward graduation, only an evaluation conducted by the Special Education adviser will determine which credits will also apply toward the major.
 Students must first have their transcripts evaluated by the Office of Admissions before requesting a special education transcript evaluation.

 Special Education majors follow the school system calendar for the Professional Development School to which they are assigned as interns.
 The professional year starts in August when the teachers begin the school year and follows the school system spring break schedule.